isakro/shoredate/README.md

 install.packages("shoredate")
 ```

-The development version can be installed from
+The latest development version can be installed from
 [GitHub](https://github.com/isakro/shoredate) using `devtools`:

 ``` r